redis/redis-doc/commands/sort.md

-@complexity

-O(N+M\*log(M)) where N is the number of elements in the list or set to sort, and M the number of returned elements.
-When the elements are not sorted, complexity is currently O(N) as there is a copy step that will be avoided in next releases.

 Returns or stores the elements contained in the [list](/topics/data-types#lists), [set](/topics/data-types#set) or [sorted set](/topics/data-types#sorted-sets) at `key`.
 By default, sorting is numeric